 84% of job seekers say company reputation influenced their job choice

 Bad Glassdoor reviews increase cost per hire

-Negative employee reviews increase your cost per hire and force you to spend more of your marketing budget on recruiting.
+Negative employee reviews increase your cost per hire for several reasons.
+They also force you to spend more of your marketing budget on recruiting.

 Think about all the resources you invest while vetting, interviewing, and drafting offers that the most qualified job candidates ultimately reject.
 The math here is simple.
 A bad online reputation means higher recruiting costs and fewer accepted offers — all from less qualified candidates.

 Conversely, if you remove negative Glassdoor reviews and establish a positive company reputation, you’ll expand your applicant pool and attract better job candidates.

 Bad reviews affect business partnerships & growth opportunities

 Negative employee reviews affect much more than your internal business operations.
 Imagine if you were evaluating a strategic partnership when you discovered numerous bad reviews about the business.
 Would you want to absorb that type of reputational risk?
 Chances are, you’d walk away from that partnership in a second, and so would many other companies evaluating your business under similar circumstances.